Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 When you create a React Native project and run it with `$ npx react-native run-ios` you will see the *iPhone 11* by default.
 But if you want it  you can change the simulator, to do it, just use the `--simulator` flag and then the device like:
 `$ npx react-native run-ios --simulator="iPhne SE"`
 The device names correspond to the list of devices available in Xcode.
 You can check it running this command on the console `$ xcrun simctl list devices`

+### Mon 12th, October 2020 RN.- App Extensions (iOS)
+App extensions let you provide custom functionality and content outside of your main app.
+There are different types of this extentios and you can check it [here](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/index.html#//apple_ref/doc/uid/TP40014214-CH20-SW1)
+- **Memory use in extensions:**  these extensions have small memory usage limits.
+It's always highly recommended to test your application on an actual device, and more so when developing app extensions: too frequently, developers find that their extension works fine in the iOS Simulator, only to get user reports that their extension is not loading on actual devices.
+- **Today widget:** Today widget implementations using React Native may work unreliably because the memory usage tends to be too high.
+You can tell if your Today widget is exceeding the memory limit if it yields the message 'Unable to Load'